 Stepped Planter Box

 A stepped planter box offers a tiered planting experience, allowing different plants their moment in the sun.
 I’ve layered mine with lettuce, basil, and rosemary, each thriving at its level.
+For more inspiration, check out these creative paver planter ideas to enhance your garden layout.

 Log Planter Box